waqaskayani/simple-spdk-app/readme.md

     ```

 ### 3. Kubernetes deployment
-After simple docker container test on admin node, we will now deploy it onto K3s Kubernetes Cluster, setup on Master and Worker nodes on AWS.
+After docker container test on `admin` node, we will now deploy it onto K3s Kubernetes Cluster, setup on Master and Worker nodes on AWS.
 All nodes are provisioned with Private IPs only for increased security.
 Ensure following pre-requisites are working as expected before proceeding:
 #### 3.1 Check Hugepages on worker node
 - SSH into worker node using `gossm start` command